Germanic umlaut: I-mutation in Dutch

 Late Old Dutch saw a merger of /u/ and /o/, causing their umlauted results to merge as well, giving /ʏ/.
 The lengthening in open syllables in early Middle Dutch then lengthened and lowered this short /ʏ/ to long /øː/ (spelled eu) in some words.
 This is parallel to the lowering of /i/ in open syllables to /eː/, as in schip ("ship") – schepen ("ships").

 In general, the effects of the Germanic umlaut in plural formation are limited.
-One of the defining phonological features of Dutch, is the general absence of the I-mutation or secondary umlaut when dealing with long vowels.
+One of the defining phonological features of Dutch is the general absence of the I-mutation or secondary umlaut when dealing with long vowels.
 Unlike English and German, Dutch does not palatalize the long vowels, which are notably absent from the language.
 Thus, for example, where modern German has fühlen /ˈfyːlən/ and English has feel /fiːl/ (from Proto-Germanic fōlijaną), standard Dutch retains a back vowel in the stem in voelen /ˈvulə(n)/.
 Thus, only two of the original Germanic vowels were affected by umlaut at all in Dutch: /a/, which became /ɛ/, and /u/, which became /ʏ/ (spelled u).
 As a result of this relatively sparse occurrence of umlaut, standard Dutch does not use umlaut as a grammatical marker.
 An exception is the noun stad "city" which has the irregular umlauted plural steden.

 Later developments in Middle Dutch show that long vowels and diphthongs were not affected by umlaut in the more western dialects, including those in western Brabant and Holland that were most influential for standard Dutch.
 However in what is traditionally called the Cologne Expansion (the spread of certain West German features in the south-easternmost Dutch dialects during the High Medieval period) the more eastern and southeastern dialects of Dutch, including easternmost Brabantian and all of Limburgish have umlaut of long vowels (or in case of Limburgish, all rounded back vowels), however.
 Consequently, these dialects also make grammatical use of umlaut to form plurals and diminutives, much as most other modern Germanic languages do.
 Compare vulen /vylə(n)/ and menneke "little man" from man.

 North Germanic languages

+Umlaut is a feature of Icelandic, in which both i-umlaut and a-umlaut exist.
 The situation in Old Norse is complicated as there are two forms of i-mutation.
 Of these two, only one is phonologized.
 I-mutation in Old Norse is phonological: